eclipsesource/graphical-lsp/README.md

-# Graphical Language Server Protocol Implementation
+# Graphical Language Server Protocol Framework

-This is a prototypical implementation of an web-based Diagram modeling editor.
-For client server communication an adapted version of the Graphical Server Protocol proposed by Obeo is used (https://github.com/ObeoNetwork/GraphicalServerProtocol)
+The Graphical Language Server Protocol Framework implements a client and an extensible server component to enable the development of editable diagrams in (distributed) web-applications via a client-server protocol.
+This [Graphical Language Server Protocol (GLSP)](https://github.com/eclipsesource/GraphicalServerProtocol) is work in progress and developed in collaboration among TypeFox, Obeo, and EclipseSource.
+It follows the same architectural pattern as the [Language Server Protocol](https://github.com/Microsoft/language-server-protocol) for textual languages, but applies it to graphical modeling for browser/cloud-based deployments.
-The web client is based on Theia and reuses the Sprotty framework.
+The protocol as well as the client implementation is heavily based on [Sprotty](https://github.com/theia-ide/sprotty).

 ## Getting started
 ### Prerequisites